 Davis Projects for Peace

-The Davis Projects for Peace initiative encourages students to design grassroots projects for peace that they themselves will implement anywhere in the world during the summer of 2017.
-Students of Davis United World College Scholars Program partner institutions — including Brandeis — are eligible for the $10,000 grants.
+The Davis Projects for Peace initiative encourages students to design grassroots projects for peace that they themselves will implement anywhere in the world.
+Students of Davis United World College Scholars Program partner institutions - including Brandeis - are eligible for the $10,000 grants.

 Davis Projects for Peace is being funded by Kathryn W. Davis, a lifelong internationalist and philanthropist.
-Davis earned a B.A. from Wellesley, an M.A. from Columbia and a Ph.D. from the University of Geneva.
+Davis earned a BA from Wellesley, an MA from Columbia and a PhD from the University of Geneva.
 She was the mother of Shelby M.C.
 Davis, who funds the Davis UWC Scholars Program, which currently involves more than 90 American colleges and universities.
-Mrs. Davis has felt some urgency to spark initiatives for building prospects for peace in the world, $1 million on hel behalf is committed to fund 100 $10,000 projects for peace.
-She always believed that today’s youth — tomorrow’s leaders — ought to be challenged to formulate and test their own ideas.
+Mrs. Davis has felt some urgency to spark initiatives for building prospects for peace in the world, $1 million on her behalf is committed to funding 100 $10,000 projects for peace.
+She always believed that today's youth - tomorrow's leaders - ought to be challenged to formulate and test their own ideas.
 Davis passed away in 2013 at the age of 106.

 Intentionally, no clear definition is offered so as not to limit the imagination.
 We leave it up to the students to define what a "project for peace" might look like.
 We hope to encourage creativity, innovation and entrepreneurship.
 The overall program is to be worldwide in scope and impact, but specific projects may be undertaken anywhere and may be as grassroots as desired, including in the United States.